GPDC/CryptRelay/README_miniupnp.md

 deleting the miniupnp library, extracting it, and building it all over again.
 This time it was only built as a static library (/MT), (/MTd) instead of building it as non-static and a static.
 This may not be the actualy solution / reason for the warnings, but it got it to work for me.

+****** to include / link in Netbeans 8.1 ************

+To build in a linux environment (not Netbeans!)
+1. navigate to miniupnp-1.9 folder
+2. in the command line type: make or gmake, depending on what you have

+To include in Netbeans:

+1. File->project properties-> build-> c++ compiler-> include directories-> navigate to miniupnp-1.9 folder and select the folder.

+2. File-> project properties-> build-> linker-> additional library dependencies-> navigate to miniupnp-1.9 folder and select the folder.

+3. File->Project properties->build->linker->libaries->Add Library File-> navigate to the miniupnp-1.9 folder, and select the libminiupnpc.a file.